 Grown ups, you can get in on the delicious Easter chocolates too!
 Just head to any one of Paris’s amazing chocolatiers to find some tasty works of art.

-Families also often attend Easter Mass together.
-In Paris, several cathedrals and churches have special services during Holy Week.
-See the Paris Visitor’s Bureau Website for a complete list.
 After church, and following any Easter egg hunting, everyone typically shares a meal, leg of lamb being the traditional Easter dish.
 For those who lack the space or cooking skills to invite everyone over, many restaurants also offer a special Easter Sunday brunch.

 And after Easter Sunday?
 Easter Monday, bien sûr!
 The Monday following Easter is a national holiday in France, so many businesses are closed and family time can continue for another day.